Rhoxio/adjective-rpg-engine-old/README.md

 The intent is to be able to take any named attribute and corresponding value.
 The Actor class needs to be directly inhertiable from and take the child class's arguments as well.

-This means that a singleton must be used to keep attributes from coming up nil when the end-user is trying to code against it.
+This means that singleton methods must be used to keep attributes from coming up nil when the end-user is trying to code against it.
 This curcumvents them potentially nil/falsey checking everything and instead throws a NoMethodError.

 This is solved with a little bit of metaprogramming by dynamically assigning a getter, setter, and instance variable.
 For example: